kimsh02/awns-rpi5/README.md

 - Please see `main.cpp` for example usage of the API.

-## Development
+## Development Notes

-- This project is compiled using CMake.
+- This project is compiled using CMake and its build configuration should be managed through `CMakeLists.txt`.

 - Script `concorde-macos-arm.sh` installs Concorde/Linkern binary on a Silicon
-  chip MacOS machine.
+  chip MacOS machine for local development.